aiman-al-masoud/psittacus/README.md

    functionality as possible available offline.

   Being the final product a single page, means that all html templates have to share the same namespace.
 The solution currently being adopted to avoid naming conflicts is to have a **UNIQUE ID FOR EACH HTML ELEMENT**.

+  If you find/introduce any bugs, and are attempting to fix them, please consider checking for html element id conflicts.

   The convention that will be used in case of a naming conflict (two html elements with the same id) is to prepend the name
   of the template to the id of the element.